pelias-deprecated/kubernetes/README.md

 ## Elasticsearch

 Elasticsearch is used as the primary datastore for Pelias data.
-As a powerful database with built in scalability and replication abilities, it is not well suited for running in Kubernetes.
+As a powerful database with built in scalability and replication abilities, it is not currently well suited for running in Kubernetes.

 Instead, it's preferable to create "regular" instances in your cloud provider or on your own hardware.
 To help with this, the `elasticsearch/` directory in this repository contains tools for